Bachelor of Science in Chemical Engineering

 Megan Cucci ’96, director of product management for Micro 3D Printing, Kodak

-You’ll start with problem-solving and move to engineering design concepts, with the complexity of problems increasing as you move through the program.
-Master the fundamentals you’ll need—either to work as a practicing engineer or to prepare for further studies in engineering science or other areas—and complete a major design project before you graduate.
+You’ll start with problem-solving and basic engineering science and design concepts, with the complexity of problems increasing as you move through the program.
+Master the fundamentals you’ll need—either to work as a practicing engineer or to prepare for further graduate studies in engineering science or other areas—and complete a major design project before you graduate.

 Courses